 In summer 2018, she studied and performed with Opera in Concert in Italy under the direction of Edward and Heather Crafts.
 She continues to study with Edward Crafts in Dallas and acts as the marketing coordinator for Opera in Concert.

 Growing up in a culture of a capella vocal music in the Primitive Baptist church, Ivey began formally studying voice in 2010 with her mother, vocal/piano teacher Kathryn Ivey-Barr of Joyful Noise Music Studio/Centre for Musical Minds, and went on to work with Dr. Kathryn Evans in 2014.
-She recieved a minor in music from the University of Texas at Dallas in May 2017, and continues to study and perform there with Comet Opera and as a soloist with the UTD Chamber Singers.
+She recieved a minor in music from the University of Texas at Dallas in May 2017, and continues to study and perform there with Comet Opera.
 As a Creative Practice MFA student in the Arts and Technology program, she studies marketing and web design and finds ways to integrate opera performance and video work.

 (On the rare occasion that her work does not directly involve singing, her classmates often encourage her to sing anyway.)